-Oak Park River Forest Food Pantry will continue to work with community partners to leverage resources for our clients in PY2019.
-In coordination with Housing Forward, we will once again share the services of AmeriCorps members who work as Nutrition Coordinator and Pantry Supervisor, who will assist with recruiting new food rescue partners and managing the logistics involved in the food rescue and distribution operations.
+Beyond Hunger will continue to work with community partners to leverage resources for our clients in PY2020.
+In coordination with Housing Forward, we will once again share the services of AmeriCorps members who work as Nutrition Program Assistant and Pantry Supervisor, who will assist with recruiting new food rescue partners and managing the logistics involved in the food rescue and distribution operations.
 We will work with Dominican University, Loyola University and UIC to place interns in our Nutrition Education Programs as a formal Community Nutrition Rotation Site for dietetics interns per the Commission on Dietetic Registration and the Academy of Nutrition.
-We collaborate with Oak Park Township Services to provide home delivery of groceries to home-bound seniors living in Oak Park and with Thresholds to provide delivery of groceries to people with mental health disabilities.
+We collaborate with Oak Park Township Services to provide home delivery of groceries to home-bound seniors living in Oak Park, Senior Suites of Austin for home-bound seniors in Austin, and with Thresholds to provide delivery of groceries to people with mental health disabilities.
 These partners offer case management services and refer participants to us.
-The Surplus Project is a collaboration between Oak Park River Forest Food Pantry and Rush Oak Park Hospital, Riveredge Hospital, Loretto Hospital, OPRF High School, Dominican University, Oak Park Township, and City BBQ.
+The Surplus Project is a collaboration between Beyond Hunger and Rush Oak Park Hospital, Riveredge Hospital, Loretto Hospital, OPRF High School, Dominican University, and Oak Park Township.

 We partner with several entities to provide summer meals to children who would normally receive free or reduced cost lunch during the school year.
 Partners include D200, D97, Oak Park Education Foundation (BASE camp scholarship students) as well as St. Catherine/St. Lucy school for their summer meals program.